-Initial estimates for the project as provided in this SPMP are +/- 40%

-This project will deliver the VENI Smartphone application software
+This project will deliver the Veni Smartphone application software

-VENI will be portable to multiple Smartphone OS, but the prototype will target one of either Android or iOS.
+Veni will be portable to multiple Smartphone OS, but the prototype will target either Android or iOS.

-The Gateway will run in the J2EE server, running on Linux within a cloud-hosted virtual machine.
+The Veni System Server will run in the J2EE server, running on Linux within a cloud-hosted virtual machine.

 VA firewall will permit application access to VA information

-During development, the gateway system will interact with a cloud-hosted Veni-specific VistA instance.
+During development, the Veni System Server will interact with a cloud-hosted Veni-specific VistA instance.

-The VA should allow us to interact with a Veterans Administration-hosted “sandbox” VistA system.
+The VA should allow us to interact with a VA-hosted “sandbox” VistA system.

 Constraints